 The Company believes that in order to successfully do business according to the set goals, it may not depend on the company alone, but also on the stakeholders.
 Since the Company's main business is directly related to information technology, it gives importance to Thailand's education, which is an important tool in driving quality of life.
 The Company believes that education is an important foundation for sustainable development of society and the nation and can develop and enhance the well-being of society to a higher level through various information technology knowledge transfer projects, as well as promoting access to technology in the wilderness.
-In 2022, the Company donated materials and equipment as well as funds to improve the quality of life.
-For example, the Company donated 50 computers worth 1,200,000 baht to 14 schools under the Office of Primary Educational Service Area, Bueng Kan Province, to be used as learning media.
-The computers donated will be allocated and used for the benefit of students.
-In addition, the Company has also cooperated with SVOA Public Company Limited as partners to donate 100 computers to underprivileged schools.
-Both companies aim to contribute profits to society by providing technology facilities to schools to benefit underprivileged students in remote areas.
-In addition, the Company has organized the events and activities to support education for students at Hua Khao Kaew School, Nakhon Nayok Province.
+In 2023, the Company had the opportunity to help society by donating computers to temples, schools, and various government agencies.
+Those still lacking these equipment include 1) Wat Pa Thep Nimit, Khon Kaen Province, 2) Wat Nong Phai Lom, Chaiyaphum Province, 3) Ban Phue Wittayayon School, Chaiyaphum Province, 4) Ban Nong Khon School, Thai Chaiyaphum Province, 5) Ban Nong Ya Rangka School, Chaiyaphum Province, 6) Ban Nong Moo School, Bueng Kan Province, 7)